 We may never achieve a National Infrastructure Strategy as ambitious as that of the UK’s.
 A strategy that while criticized for its lack in details at least is a ‘national strategy’ to organize around.

+I had the honor of serving on Biden’s Infrastructure Policy Committee in 2020 leading to the election.
 For the first time in a long time, we have a political vision and economic conditions to change both how we define infrastructure and align the different levels of government in its execution.
 A vision that pays attention to how infrastructure serves us in a modern context, how it can better enable our economy, and better serve all its citizens.
 Biden’s Infrastructure Plan is prepared to offer a long-run vision for infrastructure, a strategy, and pragmatic short-term remedies.

 Biden’s $2 trillion infrastructure plan is as close as we have been in understanding infrastructure the way the rest of the world does; as an important piece of national and geo-political strategy.
 The plan is built around three defining objectives: clean energy, modernizing the current system, and ensuring equity.
 It makes sense.
 It repositions infrastructure, and by extension its role in our current and future socio-economic systems.
 Finding common ground in congress and getting buy-in from an exhausted and distracted nation will prove to be difficult.
 But unless we can organize around a common future we will end up forfeiting it to a patched-up and obsolete past.